Logo

 How to Evaluate Your Loan Offer (And Know If It’s Right for You)

-Our step-by-step loan evaluation process brings together everything you need to consider when trying to decide if a loan is good for youand not just the other way around.
+This step-by-step loan evaluation process brings together everything you need to consider when deciding if a loan is good for youand not just the other way around.

-While there are a lot of loan options out there, you shouldn’t take the first offer you find.
+While there are many loan options out there, you shouldn’t take the first offer you find.
 When you’re working through a loan evaluation, consider these five key factors:

 1. Loan amount

-The first and most important question: how much money do you need, and can you afford a loan with that amount?
-Answering this starts with being able to clearly describe the purpose for a loan.
+The first and most important question is: how much money do you need, and can you afford a loan with that amount?
+Answering this starts with clearly describing the purpose of a loan.

-For example, if you’re a small business owner, what expenses or business goals are you financing?
-If you’re looking for a personal loan, specifically how do you plan to use the money?
+For example, what expenses or business goals are you financing if you're a small business owner?
+If you’re looking for a personal loan, specifically, how do you plan to use the money?

 After you decide on the loan amount you need, evaluate what type of loan would make the most sense given your situation.
 While a personal loan can be used for anything from home repairs to paying medical bills or consolidating high interest credit card debt, you may want to apply jointly with a co-borrower (for example, if you’re working on repairing your credit report and your spouse has a higher credit score).

-Or a balance transfer loan that pays down your credit card balances for you directly could be the answer to helping you responsibly control how you use the loan proceeds.
+Or a consolidation loan that pays down your credit card balances for you directly could be the answer to helping you responsibly control how you use the loan proceeds.

 3. Interest rate and APR